ovh/docs/pages/web/hosting/ssh_on_webhosting/guide.en-gb.md

 ---

 ## What is SSH and how do you use it?
 SSH is available on professional and performance hosting plans.
-(On old product offers SHH is available starting from the plan range).

 PLEASE NOTE: On old offers, access is only possible with the primary FTP account.
 This means that additional FTP users will not have SSH access.

-SSH lets you log on to your server and work with your files (as in FTP).
+SSH allows you log on to your server and work with your files (as in FTP).
 For more information on the SSH protocol, [click here](https://en.wikipedia.org/wiki/Secure_Shell).

 ## Prerequisites